-Activities 2013/14 Completion and maintenance of walkways/cycleways.
-Complete construction and maintain the Invercargill-Bluff walkway/cycleway to a safety standard fit for purpose, and in particular: 1. in 2013/14, commence constructing Kekeno Place to Mokomoko Inlet; and 2. in 2014/15, complete constructing Kekeno Place to Mokomoko Inlet Note: Targets are dependent on receiving third party funding which Environment Southland facilitates obtaining.
+Activities 2014/15 Completion and maintenance of walkways/cycleways.
+Complete construction and maintain the Invercargill-Bluff walkway/cycleway to a safety standard fit for purpose, and in particular: 1. in 2014/15, complete constructing Lake Street to Mokomoko Inlet.
+Note: Targets are dependent on receiving third party funding which Environment Southland facilitates obtaining.
 Maintain the Invercargill stopbanks walkways/cycle ways to a safety standard fit for purpose.
 Identified maintenance safety issues on the walkways/cycle ways are responded to within 2 working days and resolved within 10 working days.